Participant

 • Possibility to purchase 10 Partout tickets at a reduced price upon registration.

-• Own semi-trailer for a fee, contact kae@classicraceviborg.dk for info dddd(limited space for semi-trailers/trucks)
+• Own semi-trailer DKK 5,000,-, contact jens-peter@holmelund.nu for info dddd(limited space for semi-trailers/trucks - min.
+3 cars per semi-trailer)

 • Possibility of storing the trailer in trailer packaging